noremacstew/bertram-coffee-break/README.md

 A Reset button is provided to return the system to its initial state.

 ### Assumptions
-The names of the employees who participate in the Bertrand Coffee Break are fixed.
+The names and number of the team members who participate in the Bertrand Coffee Break are fixed.

+This can be made user-editable, and allow changing who participates in each round, but would make the application considerably more complex, and as I was asked to only spend a couple hours on this project, I have chosen to leave the team members dev-configurable.

 The configuration can be adjusted in the DrinkPricesForm.vue file - the employee names are used as keys to storage objects.

-While the team members could be made dynamic, and allow adjusting between rounds, it introduces complexity for questionable merit.

-Due to us using session storage, the application needs to be run on the same computer and the same browser each time.
+Due to us using local storage, the application needs to be run on the same computer and the same browser each time.
 A more flexible memory can be attained with a backend file system or database that can be loaded across multiple browser sessions.